hashicorp/terraform/website/source/docs/providers/cloudstack/r/port_forward.html.markdown

 * `ipaddress` - (Required) The IP address for which to create the port forwards.
     Changing this forces a new resource to be created.

+* `managed` - (Optional) USE WITH CAUTION!
+If enabled all the port forwards for this IP address will be managed by this resource.
+This means it will delete all port forwards that are not in your config! (defaults false)

 * `forward` - (Required) Can be specified multiple times.
 Each forward block supports fields documented below.